 Heat the grill to its highest setting.
 In a flameproof casserole dish or metal frying pan, melt the butter and fry the garlic for 2 mins.
 Add the spinach and cook until it wilts, about 2 mins.
 Pour in the milk and beer and bring to a gentle bubble.
 Add the macaroni and stir intermittently for around 20 mins until the pasta is cooked and covered in sauce.

-Stir in the Swaledale Cow and Old Peculiar.
-Once all the cheese has melted, sprinkle a little bit of Old Peculiar a on top and put it in the oven for around 7-10 mins or until browned on top and sensational underneath.
+Stir in the Swaledale Cow.
+Once all the cheese has melted, sprinkle a little bit more cheese on top and put it in the oven for around 7-10 mins or until browned on top and sensational underneath.

 · 200ml milk

 · 20g plain flower

 · 4 cheese slices of Swaledale Smoked